 Gently massage affected breast

-Try to hold warm compresses against the plugged duct for about five minutes before you do therapeutic breast massage.
-You should try to lie down, use your hands and move gently in a circular motion, clockwise for 5-10 minutes everyday.
-Make sure you massage the whole surface of your breasts and work both towards nipples.
-It will be more effective if you your hands are warm and add on some organic herbal massage oil.
+Try to hold warm compresses against the plugged duct for about five minutes before you do a therapeutic breast massage.
+It would help if you tried to lie down, use your hands and move gently in a circular motion, clockwise, for 5-10 minutes daily.
+Make sure you massage the whole surface of your breasts and work both towards the nipples.
+It will be more effective if your hands are warm and you add some organic herbal massage oil.
 This will ease the pain and increase the milk flow.

-If using your hand requires too much efforts, do not be shy to ask help from others.
+If using your hand requires too much effort, do not be shy to ask for help from others.
 If you have never done this before, feel free to ask your health visitor.

 Take a warm bath or hot shower

-Doing this method is like you are using a warm compress to relive duct walls and soften the dried milk clog in your gland when it’s more swollen.
-It’s a simple way to relieve the blocked milk flow and soothe your tender gland quickly.
-As soon as you have finished bathing, pat yourself dry with a clean towel or let air-dry in fresh area of the room so that it won’t be wet when you lie down afterwards.
-Lie on your back, so that you can gently move stagnant milk through the duct toward your nipple.
+Doing this method is like using a warm compress to relieve duct walls and soften the dried milk clog in your gland when it’s swollen.
+It’s a simple way to quickly relieve the blocked milk flow and soothe your tender gland.
+As soon as you have finished bathing, pat yourself dry with a clean towel or let air dry in the room so that it won’t be wet when you lie down afterwards.
+Lie on your back so that you can gently move stagnant milk through the duct toward your nipple.

 Pump regularly to improve milk flow

 Another way is to use a breast pump.
-You should not worry about how much milk you obtain from that breast as it’s important just relieve the plugged duct, especially if your baby isn’t able to breastfeed at all times.
-Plus, don’t forget to massage other breast while pumping one of them because this help the minor blocked area to open quickly.
+You should not worry about how much milk you obtain from that breast, as it’s important to relieve the plugged duct, especially if your baby isn’t able to breastfeed at all times.
+Plus, don’t forget to massage the other breast while pumping one of them because this helps the minor blocked area to open quickly.

 Stop wearing tight clothes

-Being a mom is the time to choose the loose clothing with good and breathable materials like cotton.
+Being a new mother is the time to choose loose clothing with good and breathable materials like cotton.
 Do not wear tight bras once you start feeding your baby.
-If your bra is tight or if it presses against your breast very hard, then there will be extra pressure on your breast and possibly cause blocked duct.
+If your bra is tight or presses against your breast very hard, then extra pressure will be on your breast and possibly cause a blocked duct.

 Take herbal supplements

 There is always something that you can learn from other cultures.
-Asian moms have some effective herbal remedies for blocked duct like using Indian lettuce (Lactuca indica) or Ming aralia (Polyscias fruticosa).
-They just simply add on those leaves on their salad bows and keep having them for 3-5 days.
+Asian mothers have some effective herbal remedies for blocked ducts, like using Indian lettuce (Lactuca indica) or Ming aralia (Polyscias fruticosa).
+They simply add those leaves to their salad bowls and keep having them for 3-5 days.

-Therefore, it is herbal medicines that you can find in your grandma’s herbal cabinet or at any pharmacies nowadays.
-Herbal remedies are known to be very effective and safe for breastfeeding mothers, however, it may not work right away especially if the plugged duct has been there for quite some time already.
+Herbal remedies are known to be very effective and safe for breastfeeding mothers.
+However, it may not work immediately, especially if the plugged duct has already been there for quite some time.

-That might sounds weird and quite personal but it is something that you could consider.
-Sometimes, the plugged ducts needs to be relieved by some pressure that the baby is not able to provide.
-In this case, do not be too shy and ask your husband for little help to improve milk drainage.
-He can also give you a simple massage with both hands, which the baby would have done if it was in its place.
+That might sound weird and quite personal, but it is something that you could consider.
+Sometimes, the plugged ducts need to be relieved by pressure that the baby cannot provide.
+In this case, do not be shy and ask your husband for little help to improve milk drainage.
+He can also give you a simple massage with both hands.

 Talk to other parents